-I arrived home with all my treasure – wood, planks, paint, glue, and more.
+I arrived home with all my treasure – wood, planks, paint, glue, and the prized stencil.
 Then I got to work!
 And from three planks, some wood stain, glue, paint, and sealer this lovely protea wall art emerged.

 Our home is in need of some art and photographs and so for a long time, I’ve felt the need to make some.
 We moved countries a few months ago and left most of our decor behind and I can’t help but feel our naked walls are begging to be decorated.

 Proteas are a stunning flower and that kind of simple yet elegant art is just my thing!

 So I am one step closer to a more attractive home.
 And if you’re looking for something fun to make here are the easy DIY steps so that you can add a little fresh burst of pretty to your home too!

 I also made a gorgeous tray if you’d like to check it out!